Table of contents

 Is Personality Genetic?

-Psychological science has spent decades on the study of personality and genetics.
+Psychological science has spent decades on the study of personality and genetic factors.
 One of these studies was the Minnesota Study of Twins Reared Apart, which looked at 350 pairs of identical and fraternal twins between 1979 and 1999.

-The results suggest that twins share behavioral traits whether they are raised together or apart, supporting the idea that some parts of temperament are genetic.
+In this twin and adoption study, the results suggest that family twins share behavioral traits whether they are raised together or apart, supporting the idea that some parts of temperament traits are genetic.
 The study estimated that their immediate environment influences as much as 80% of their temperament.

 Another twin personality testing involving 250 pairs of twins (123 identical and 127 fraternal) suggests heritability estimates of 40-60%.
 The single study published in 1996 estimated the percentage of each of the five personalities determined by genetics as follows: